npx expo install @notifee/react-nativeKeeping The Call Alive In Background

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />

-<!-- We declare the permissions to for using foreground service -->
+<!-- We declare the permissions needed for using foreground service to keep call alive -->

 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />